jadijadi/lpic1book/1024_use_debian_package_management.md

     apt-get install --download-only bzr

-(or you can use -d instead).
-Downloaded files are stored at /var/cache/apt/archive/
+which only ownloaded files are stored them at /var/cache/apt/archive/ (or use the -d switch instead)

 ## Package location
 where these packages come from? from a **Repository** of different **Repositories** which are defined at /etc/apt/sources.list file and files located at /etc/apt/sources.list.d/ in the form of: